WHAT'S REALLY IMPORTANT

 If this is not possible, regularly watch television news programs.
 The information you receive from these sources, however, will likely be more compressed and limited, compared with what you will receive from reading most newspapers.
 Some weekly magazines, such as the Economist, also provide an excellent source of news analysis and commentary.

-Recently, Internet blogs have mushroomed in number to become a serious alternative source of news information, especially about certain specialized subjects.
+Over the past decade, Internet blogs have mushroomed in number to become a serious alternative source of news information, especially about certain specialized subjects.
 While many blogs are operated by so-called “amateurs”, they do provide a fast-responding, unfiltered source of news and information that is quickly growing in popularity.

 In my case, I favor the print media for my primary source of news commentary and information.
 From Monday through Saturday, I usually scan through a national newspaper, a local newspaper and sometimes the Wall Street Journal.
 On the weekend, I also read the Sunday edition of the New York Times, including its separate Book Review section.
 When traveling outside of Canada and the U.S., I read the daily edition of the International New York Times.
 On most days, I typically only read about three or four newspaper articles of any serious length from start to finish and partially read another six to ten articles.